How to Hire Video Game Voice Actors in 2021

 With the massive increase in both the range of games being produced and the number of new characters being created, gaming developers are increasingly in search of a diversity of voice actors who can perform an assortment of roles.
 The ability to source a variety of competent voice actors for your project can make or break an otherwise excellent game.
 It is essential for game creators to have access to a vast pool of talent to bring their characters, stories, and worlds to life.

-This article will guide you through the different types of video game voice over, important skills for video game voice actors to hone, and 2020 gaming industry trends that are shaping the way video games are conceived and voice over talent is hired.
+This article will guide you through the different types of video game voice over, important skills for video game voice actors to hone, and 2021 gaming industry trends that are shaping the way video games are conceived and voice talent is hired.

 Types of Video Game Voice Over

-There are two primary categories of video game voice over roles that game developers are regularly in search of: video game voice actors and video game narrators.
+There are two main categories of video game voice over roles that game developers are regularly in search of: video game voice actors and video game narrators.

 Role-playing games often feature thousands of lines of dialogue, requiring voice actors who can provide animated, dynamic deliveries even when they’ve spent all day in the studio.
 Reactions must sound spontaneous, and the actor must be able to bring surprise and excitement to the material.